AI-Hypercomputer/gpu-recipes/training/a3ultra/mixtral-8x7b/nemo-pretraining-gke-resiliency/goodput-guide.md

 *   **Resiliency Metrics Tool:**
     *   Located in the [src/utils/resiliency_metrics/](../../../../src/utils/resiliency_metrics/) directory (relative to the root of the `gpu-recipes` repository), the [calculator.py](../../../../src/utils/resiliency_metrics/calculator.py) script is designed to analyze training job logs and calculate various metrics, including the overall GoodPut percentage.
-    *   The main [README.md](README.md#goodput-analysis-for-the-job) for the Llama 3.1 405B recipe includes detailed instructions on how to set up and run this tool (see the [Goodput Analysis for the job](README.md#goodput-analysis-for-the-job) section).
+    *   The main [README.md](README.md#goodput-analysis-for-the-job) for the Mixtral 8x7B recipe includes detailed instructions on how to set up and run this tool (see the [Goodput Analysis for the job](README.md#goodput-analysis-for-the-job) section).
 Generally, using the tool involves these key steps:
         *   Navigating to the [src/utils/resiliency_metrics/](../../../../src/utils/resiliency_metrics/) directory.
         *   Creating a Python virtual environment and installing required packages from [requirements.txt](../../../../src/utils/resiliency_metrics/requirements.txt).
         *   Executing the `python3 calculator.py` script with necessary arguments, such as `--job-name <YOUR_JOB_NAME>` (which can be found using `kubectl get jobsets`), and parameters for log lookback periods (e.g., `--gcloud-logging-lookback-days 1`) and reference step times.